The Systems Studio exists to speed up the evolution towards systems that allow humans and nature to flourish.

 Nations are rejecting globalization.

-All of this disruption creates the conditions to build better systems.
-To build alternatives that show a different system is possible.
+All of this disruption creates the conditions for better systems to emerge.
+To create alternatives that show a different system is possible.
 To build adaptive capacity into our current systems so they can change to meet different objectives.
 To strengthen systems that benefit others but currently don’t work effectively.

 joy is the best strategy for systems change we have